hungryram/pricilladettmer/content/blog/test.md

 name = "Life"
 weight = 3
 [search_engine_optimization]
-meta_description = "my baby story of his severe baby eczema and allergies" title_tag = "Baby eczema "
+meta_description = "The story of how my baby was diagnosed with severe eczema and our journey to providing a healthy diet." title_tag = "Baby eczema - Life and Bites"

 +++
 # HI THERE!